-We ranked terms from the top 10 retrieved documents based on TF weighting and selected the top 20 terms.
+The 20 highest weighted terms (based on TF weighting) were selected from the top 10 retrieved documents.
 TF is the frequency with which term t occurs in top 10 retrieved documents.

 2. Mutual Information (MI)

 From these top 20 terms, we selected n terms that have the strongest correlation with original query and added them to make a new query in following manner: